NeethuTom/Spring-boot-Mongodb-Project/README.md

 ## How to run project locally

+#####To build, or run project java and MongoDB should be installed.
+From the root folder of the project just run ./gradlew build Compiled springboot-mongo-demo.jar file can be found at build/libs

- To run the project with gradle:
+#####To run the project with gradle:

 From the root folder of the project run the following command in terminal: